 Van der Velde’s account was previously under the username @urwhatuknow.
 His latest tweet, posted on October 4, is still available as an archived page and anticipated the content of the Bloomberg article by several days.
 That message reads:

 “Another financially enslaved dying magazine was trying to create a Tether FUD to bring in some cash and delay its extinction for a few more days.
 Stay tuned…. # dinosaurs.”

-Van der Velde remained extremely elusive even before the account deletion, claims the Cryptobriefing media outlet, and says that some have questioned whether the CEO exists or if the name is simply a pseudonym.
-This media outlet also claims that while Tether's harshest critics believe the company is on the verge of collapse, Bloomberg's complaint is unlikely to produce such an extreme outcome, especially given that Tether has survived several controversies, including investigation for bank fraud.
+Van der Velde remained elusive even before the account was deleted, claims the Cryptobriefing media outlet, and says that some have questioned whether the CEO exists or if the name is simply a pseudonym.
+This media outlet also claims that while Tether’s harshest critics believe the company is on the verge of collapse, Bloomberg’s complaint is unlikely to produce such an extreme outcome, especially given that Tether has survived several controversies, including an investigation for bank fraud.